adamhl8/discord-app-bot/README.md

 The only requirement for your Google From is that it has a short answer question with the name/title `Discord Tag`.
 Applicants must enter their Discord Tag in the correct format. e.g. User#1234

 It's recommended that you provide an invite link to your server at the end of the form.
-The applicant must join the server _after_ submitting their application for this bot to work as intended.
+The applicant should join the server _after_ submitting their application for this bot to work as intended.
+If the applicant joins early or is not matched to their application correct, you can use the `/link` command to fix this.

 ### Discord Server Setup

 This bot requires that your Discord server is set up in a certain way.
 You can name the roles/channels whatever you want.
-See the Commands section on how to set your roles/channels if you're not using the default names.
+See the Commands section for how to set your roles/channels.

-By default the bot looks for the following:
+The bot needs the following:

-- A role named `Officer`.
+- An Officer/Moderator role.
 Anyone with this role can manage applications through the bot.
-- A role named `Applicant`.
+- An Applicant role.
 This is the role automatically given to the applicant when they join the server.
-- A channel named `Apps`.
+- An Applications channel.
 This is the channel where you have your webhook set up for your form responses.
 The bot monitors for applications in this channel.
-- A category named `Applicants`.
+- An Applicants channel category.
 Applicant channels are created under this category.

 It's intended that you add the Applicant role to the Applicants category's permissions and decline the `View Channels` permission.
 That way the applicant can only see their own channel (applicants are automatically given permission to view their own channel when they join).
 You can also decline the `Send Messages` permission if you don't want applicants to be able to send messages in their own channel.